swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 try await greeter.greet(name: "Alice")
 ```

-Such invocation is actually calling a "distributed thunk" for the method, rather than the method directly.
+Such invocation is calling the method via a "distributed thunk" rather than directly.
 The "distributed thunk" is synthesized by the compiler for every `distributed func`, and can be illustrated by the following snippet:

 ```swift
 // ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ SYNTHESIZED ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~